-Since 2014 the nation has been remembering the First World War and commemorating the sacrifice of so many young men.
-Several organisations have been financing various activities across the country and on the 19th December 2013, David Cameron announced that there would be £5M made available to conserve, repair and protect First World War memorials and burial sites.
+Between 2014 and 2018 the nation remembered the First World War and commemorated the sacrifice of so many young men’s lives.
+Several organisations financed various very moving activities across the country and on the 19th December 2013, David Cameron announced that there would be £5M made available to conserve, repair and protect First World War memorials and burial sites.
 He said:

 It is absolutely right that we help communities up and down the country to ensure that their local war memorials are a fitting tribute to the fallen and increase people’s understanding of what happened.
 We simply should not tolerate damaged war graves in our country.
 Our memorials and cemeteries must be places of respect and education.
 This funding will help make it happen, and I am proud to be able to announce it today.

-The government is using fines paid by banks who attempted to manipulate the LIBOR to provide this funding.
-The Department for Culture, Media and Sport (DCMS) is working with key partners to make grants available to communities – including the Commonwealth War Graves Commission, War Memorials Trust, English Heritage, the Wolfson Foundation and others.
+Rather imaginatively, the government used fines paid by banks who had attempted to manipulate the LIBOR rate to provide this funding.
+The Department for Culture, Media and Sport (DCMS) worked with key partners to make grants available to communities – including the Commonwealth War Graves Commission, War Memorials Trust, English Heritage, the Wolfson Foundation and others.

-The Chichester Society has taken charge of these activities in Chichester and our own War Memorial is on their list to be restored.
+The Chichester Society took charge of these activities in Chichester and our own War Memorial was duly restored.
 It is a very unusual object, painted on wood and placed in the alcove to the left of the doorway to St Bartholomew’s Church.

 Who were these men?

-It is also in very bad shape as you can see from this image:
+It was in very bad shape as you can see from this image: